SAFELY HAULING WITH A MOTORCYCLE CARRIER

 - The hauling vehicle has a structural and handling weight limit determined by the original vehicle manufacturer.
 This distributed weight is placed on the hitch and thus on the vehicle itself.
 This tongue weight (TW) varies from a class 1 hitch of 200 lbs. to 1700 lbs. for a class 5 hitch.

 - Just like pulling a trailer, hauling a load in the rear of the vehicle will affect the handling of the vehicle.
-Keeping the weight at or below the limit and having proper tires and proper inflation is very important.
+Keeping the weight at or below the limit and having proper tread on the tires and proper inflation is very important.

 - The distance of the center of gravity extended from the hitch receiver end should also be considered.
 Minimizing this distance will facilitate staying within the limits of the hitch and not adversely affect the handling of the vehicle.
 As the center of gravity is extended excessively rearward (aft), the front of the vehicle will experience a ‘lifting effect’ and reduce traction or steering ability of the vehicle.